This is a named option within the Classical and Ancient Near Eastern Studies Ph.D.

 The Pillinger Library and Mansoor Reading Room, both located within the department, provide convenient access to a large number of texts, while the larger Greek and Latin Reading Room in the Memorial Library contains an extensive, noncirculating research collection of texts and commentaries.
 The Memorial Library maintains an excellent research collection of books and periodicals in classics and Hebrew bible, with many of its resources available online.

-All applicants to the program must apply on-line by January 5.
-ONLY select the M.A. application if you plan on a terminal M.A. at UW–Madison; all other applicants select the Ph.D. application even if you have not yet received an M.A.
+All applicants to the program must apply online by January 5.
+Only select the MA application if you plan on a terminal MA at UW-Madison—all other applicants select the PhD application, even if you have not yet received a master’s degree.
 Please note: the $75 application fee must be paid at the time of application (international students will be charged an additional $6 for processing).

 As part of the online application process, you will be asked supplemental questions regarding your level of language preparation and expected to upload the information listed below: